Govind-553/Hoarding-Hawk-Smart-Billboard-Compliance-Monitoring/README.md

 # 🦅 Hoarding Hawk – Smart Billboard Compliance Monitoring System

-**Hoarding Hawk** is a smart, citizen-powered reporting system that helps authorities monitor and manage **billboard compliance** in cities.
+**Hoarding Hawk** is a smart, citizen-powered reporting system that helps authorities monitor and manage **billboard compliance** in cities.<br>
 It empowers citizens to capture geotagged billboard images using a **Progressive Web App (PWA)**, where **on-device AI + OCR** instantly detect potential violations (e.g., missing license, placement near junctions).
-Reports are then submitted to a **web dashboard** where officers can review, verify against permit records, and take action.
+Reports are then submitted to a **web dashboard** where officers can review, verify against permit records, and take action.<br>

 Built with **free, open-source tools** and deployed on **Vercel + Render + Supabase**, Hoarding Hawk is cost-effective, scalable, and designed for real-world impact under the **Smart City Mission**.